Neuro-inspired brainstorming: how to design idea generation that unlocks your team’s collective genius

 Inclusive brainstorming: paving the way for collective genius

-The foundation of designing a successful solution to a change is to generate a lot of ideas.
+The foundation of designing a successful solution to a change is to generate a lot of ideas at the start.
 The decision of which idea(s) to pursue emerges later in the process.
-You’ll generate the most ideas if you take some extra time to prepare and create an inclusive brainstorming environment that accommodates diverse participant styles.
-Embracing neuro-inclusive best practices makes your brainstorm more accessible to the 30% neurodivergent team members, 25% introverted participants, and in fact every contributor who prefers quiet contemplation before contributing.
-By prioritizing inclusivity, you will unlock the full range of creativity you have at your disposal.
+You’ll generate the most ideas if you take some extra time to prepare and create an inclusive brainstorming environment that enables diverse participant neurostyles.

 References